Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models: Results

 \section{Results}

-We provide quantitative results, quantitative ablations, and qualitative results.
+We provide quantitative and qualitative results, and quantitative ablations.
 If not specified, qualitative results have been hand picked for quality.
 For {\bf random samples} please see \cref{fig:random} and~\cref{sec:apdx_random}.
 All implementation details can be found in~\cref{sec:apdx_impl}.

 \definecolor{ours}{HTML}{d1ebd7}